PolGubau/pol-ui/README.md

 ## 🏎️ Using this package

-1. Install the package with npm (or yarn, bun, pnpm...)
+1. Install the package with npm (or pnpm, bun, pnpm...)

 ```bash
 npm i pol-ui